 We opened our doors on 2 September 2015.
 Frustrated by the lack of proper affordable legal advice and assistance to people with work and employment problems, Sally Hubbard and Steven Ratcliffe wanted to do things differently.

 Sophie Goodwill soon joined the team to be followed by Kathryn Bolton and Lucy Stones.
-Each member of the team being a fully qualified solicitor or barrister and an employment law specialist.
+Lately, we have increased our number of experts again with Jasmine Stewart and Elizabeth Kirkham joining the team.
+All the client advisers at Lincs Law are fully qualified solicitors or barristers and employment law specialists.

 Several million pounds of compensation for our clients later (not to mention withdrawn disciplinary procedures, reasonable adjustments made for disabled clients, abandoned performance management procedures etc), we are going from strength to strength.

 Our clients receive (and will always receive) clear, bespoke and specialist employment law advice.
-If we can help you, just call on 01522 440512 or use the contact information on this website.
+If we can help you, just call on 01522 440512 for a no obligation, free consultation.